aimms/language-reference/advanced-language-components/model-structure-and-modules/runtime-libraries-and-the-model-edit-functions.rst

 :doc:`predefined procedures <creating-and-managing-a-model/the-model-explorer/creating-and-managing-models>`, have a new attribute: :ref:`procedure.usesruntimelibs`.

-A procedure with this attribute specified enables developers to use runtime identifiers in their models without the need to having them explicitly already available during modeling;
+A procedure with this attribute specified enables developers to use runtime identifiers in the body of that procedure without the need to having them explicitly already available during modeling;
 If this attribute is not specified, a compilation error will occur making this impossible.